 Now, enter the JustFOIA pause timer feature allowing employees to accurately track their due date by pausing the request while waiting on the requester for a response or payment.

-Our team developed this feature as a result of the feedback we received from our customers.
+Our team developed this feature as a result of the feedback we received from our clients.

-We are fanatical about customer success and constantly making improvements to our solution that can adapt to fit your needs, regardless of the circumstance.
+We are fanatical about client success and constantly making improvements to our solution that can adapt to fit your needs, regardless of the circumstance.